-Recently, my wife and I celebrated our 23rd wedding anniversary.
-Every year we look at our photo album together and chuckle about how young everybody was.
+Every year my wife and I look at our wedding photo album together and chuckle about how young everybody was.
 It’s amazing how fast time goes!

 As I continued to page through the album, I was struck by sudden panic.
 Someday we may be planning and paying for our daughters’ weddings.
-Today in the U.S., the average wedding costs $33,391.
+Today in the U.S., the national average for a wedding is $28,000.
 Keep in mind, the location of the wedding can affect the cost.
 Couples getting married in big cities may spend more and some destination weddings can cost less.

 Because wedding insurance wasn’t a consideration when we got married, I started thinking more about it.
 Some of the questions I had were: